We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you are concerned about the quality of manufacturing, the best thing to do is read the product details or the brand’s history, which is typically located under “Our Story” or “About Us.”
+If you’re concerned about the quality of manufacturing, the best thing to do is read the product details or the brand’s history, which is typically located under “Our story” or “About us.”

-The source of silk is important, especially considering silk isn’t always produced ethically or sustainably.
+The source of silk is important, since the material is not always produced ethically or sustainably.
 Some manufacturing processes involve boiling the harvest silkworm cocoons, thus killing the worms inside.

 This is why some brands, like Orose, are transparent about their production and how it’s affecting both the silkworms and the environment.